lowRISC/opentitan/hw/ip/i2c/doc/theory_of_operation.md

 If the module clock is sufficiently faster than I2C line speeds (for example 20MHz), this is not an issue.
 However if the line speeds and the module clock speeds become very close (2x), the 1 cycle delay may have an impact, as the internal state machine may mistakenly think it has sampled an SDA that has not yet been updated.

-It it thus recommended to run clock ratios such that the internal module clock is at least 5x-10x the line speeds.
+Therefore, it is recommended that the internal module clock frequency is at least 5-10x the line speeds.

 ### Byte-Formatted Programming Mode

 This section applies to I2C in the host mode.
-The state machine-controlled mode allows for higher-speed operation with less frequent software interaction.
+The state-machine-controlled mode allows for higher-speed operation with less frequent software interaction.
-In this mode, the I2C pins are controlled by the I2C state machine, which in turn is controlled by a sequence of formatting indicators.
+In this mode, the I2C pins are controlled by the state machine, which in turn is controlled by a sequence of formatting indicators.
-The formatting indicators indicate:
+These indicators determine:
 - The sequence of bytes which should be transmitted on the SDA and SCL pins.
 - The periods between transmitted bytes when the state-machine should stop transmission and instead read back a fixed number of bytes.
 - Which bytes should be preceded by a START symbol.
-- Which bytes should be followed by a STOP symbol
+- Which bytes should be followed by a STOP symbol.

 The format indicator consists of 13-bits.
-That is of one single Format Byte (entered into the format FIFO through [`FDATA.FBYTE`](../data/i2c.hjson#fdata)), and five (5) 1-bit flags (entered into the format FIFO through registers [`FDATA.READ`](../data/i2c.hjson#fdata), [`FDATA.RCONT`](../data/i2c.hjson#fdata), [`FDATA.START`](../data/i2c.hjson#fdata), [`FDATA.STOP`](../data/i2c.hjson#fdata) and [`FDATA.NAKOK`](../data/i2c.hjson#fdata))
+That is of one single format byte (entered into the format FIFO through [`FDATA.FBYTE`](../data/i2c.hjson#fdata)), and five 1-bit flags (entered into the format FIFO through registers [`FDATA.READ`](../data/i2c.hjson#fdata), [`FDATA.RCONT`](../data/i2c.hjson#fdata), [`FDATA.START`](../data/i2c.hjson#fdata), [`FDATA.STOP`](../data/i2c.hjson#fdata) and [`FDATA.NAKOK`](../data/i2c.hjson#fdata))

 The I2C reads each format indicator from the head of FMT_FIFO, and processes them in turn.
-If none of the flags are set for the format indicator, the I2C FSM simply transmits the Format Byte onto the SCL and SDA pins according to the specification, waits for acknowledgement, and then proceeds to the next format indicator.
+If none of the flags are set for the format indicator, the I2C FSM simply transmits the format byte onto the SCL and SDA pins according to the specification, waits for acknowledgement, and then proceeds to the next format indicator.
 The format flags modulate the behavior as follows.
 - READ (corresponds to [`FDATA.READ`](../data/i2c.hjson#fdata)):
-Signifies the Format Byte ([`FDATA.FBYTE`](../data/i2c.hjson#fdata)) should be treated as an unsigned number, R, and prompts the state machine to read R bytes from the target device.
+Signifies the format byte ([`FDATA.FBYTE`](../data/i2c.hjson#fdata)) should be treated as an unsigned number, R, and prompts the state machine to read R bytes from the target device.
-Bytes read from the bus, are inserted into the RX FIFO where they can be accessed by software.
+Bytes read from the bus are inserted into the RX FIFO where they can be accessed by software.
-A value of 0 is treated as a read of 256B.
+A value of 0 is treated as a read of 256 bytes.
-To read a larger byte stream, multiple 256B reads can be chained together using the RCONT flag.
+To read a larger byte stream, multiple 256-byte reads can be chained together using the RCONT flag.
 - RCONT (corresponds to FIFO inputs [`FDATA.RCONT`](../data/i2c.hjson#fdata), only used with READ):
-    - If RCONT is set, the Format Byte represents part of a longer sequence of reads, allowing for reads to be chained indefinitely.
+    - If RCONT is set, the format byte represents part of a longer sequence of reads, allowing for reads to be chained indefinitely.
     - The RCONT flag indicates the the final byte returned with the current read should be responded to with an ACK, allowing the target to continue sending data.
     (Note that the first R-1 bytes read will still be acknowledged regardless of whether RCONT is asserted or not.)
 - START (corresponds to [`FDATA.START`](../data/i2c.hjson#fdata), Ignored when used with READ):
-Issue a START condition before transmitting the Format Byte on the bus.
+Issue a START condition before transmitting the format byte on the bus.
-    - This flag may also be used to issue a repeated start condition.
+This flag may also be used to issue a repeated start condition.
 - STOP (corresponds to [`FDATA.STOP`](../data/i2c.hjson#fdata)):
 Issue a STOP signal after processing this current entry in the FMT FIFO.
-    - Note that this flag is not compatible with (READ & RCONT), and will cause bus conflicts.
+Note that this flag is not compatible with (READ & RCONT), and will cause bus conflicts.
 - NAKOK (corresponds to [`FDATA.NAKOK`](../data/i2c.hjson#fdata), Not compatible with READ):
 Typically every byte transmitted must also receive an ACK signal, and the IP will raise an exception if no ACK is received.
 However, there are some I2C commands which do not require an ACK.